PrathviiXD/ayu-ai-hackorbit/README.md

 # 💙 AYU.AI – Your Multilingual Health Companion

 AYU.AI is a chatbot-based health assistant designed to understand how people describe their symptoms — in natural, emotional language.
-It’s made for real users, especially those who face language or access barriers in Bharat 🇮🇳
+It’s made for real users, especially those who face language or access barriers in Bharat And Get Delay In Getting Exact Problem Which cause them financial issues and mental fatigue too.

----

-## 🎯 Features:
-- ✅ Clean chatbot UI
-- ✅ Responds to basic health symptoms (fever, headache, cold, diabetes, cough)
-- ✅ Voice Input using Web Speech API (🎤)
-- ✅ Lightweight, browser-based, no installation needed

----
+IDEA IS INSPIRED BY MY NANA JI 🙏 ~
+Since, he is not on earth anymore, but remain in my heart and in the app too.

 ## 🌐 Live Demo